Financial guidance and support, tailored for you.

 A financial professional can help you determine the most appropriate retirement income strategy for your circumstances

-A key focus in retirement is determining how your investments can generate sufficient current income to support the lifestyle you choose.
+A key focus in retirement is determining how your investments can generate sufficient income to support the lifestyle you choose.
 Yet that is only part of the challenge.
 Given today’s longer life expectancies and the realities of higher living costs over time, the income stream you generate today will most likely not meet your future income needs.

-Consider that the average life expectancy for a person who reaches age 65 in the U.S. is roughly 85 years.1 Many will live far longer.
-Today, about one out of every three 65-year-olds will live past 90, and about one in seven will live until at least 95.1 Depending on your retirement age, your retirement savings may have to last three decades or longer.
-Inflation will drive living costs higher over time.
+You also need to keep in mind that over time, living costs will increase.
 Consider what happens to a person who withdraws $50,000 from savings and investments to fund retirement’s first year.
 If inflation averages 3% per year, after 30 years, close to $118,000 would need to be withdrawn to maintain the same living standard.
 That’s a lot of pressure to place on a traditional retirement account.

 Social Security retirement benefits, which tend to play a more important role for lower wage earners, will replace only about 40% of pre-retirement earnings for people who earn less than $100,000 a year.
 Higher earners will receive only 33% of their pre-retirement earnings.
 You will likely need to supplement this income.